jsimonen/RepData_PeerAssessment1/PA1_template.md

 mediansteps <- median(stepsperday$steps)
 ```

-The mean steps per day is 9354 and median 10395.
+**The mean of the number of steps per day is 9354 and median 10395**.
 Let's plot a histogram.